rcl-identity/docs/index.md

 # Single Sign-On
 A person with a Digital Identity will utilize [Single Sign-On](https://learn.microsoft.com/en-us/azure/active-directory-b2c/custom-policy-reference-sso) provided by AAD B2C IdP to sign in to multiple web sites using the same sign-in credentials.

 Single Sign-On is compliant with the [Open ID](https://learn.microsoft.com/en-us/azure/active-directory-b2c/openid-connect) specification.
-Using tOpen ID, the Digital ID issuing organization can set up single sign-on on multiple regional and international websites it directly controls.
+Using Open ID, the Digital ID issuing organization can set up single sign-on on multiple regional and international websites it directly controls.

 It can also allow its partners and external organizations (relying parties) to use its AD B2C as an eternal Identity Provider (external IdP) to sign in its users to external websites using the ``Client Credentials Grant`` described in the [OAuth2](https://www.rfc-editor.org/rfc/rfc6749) specification.